bazelbuild/proposals/designs/2020-09-29-new-default-target-constraint.md

-Possible problem: The proposal has an effect on the users defining there own target platform(s) - if the constraint is not added, Java will be executed using embedded JDK.
+Possible problem: The proposal has an effect on the users defining there own target platform(s) - if the constraint is not added, Java will be executed using JDK from remote repository.
 Usually this works fine, without producing errors or crashes.

 # Other options considered